Building Faith in Prayer

+- Use your imagination.
 See God doing what you’re praying for.
 See it as a done deal.
 Jesus saw what the Father was doing in the spiritual realm before He did anything and then acted accordingly.
 If we really believe something our imagination will be stirred and our imagination will stir our faith.

+- Pray in the Spirit.
 Praying with your spirit is one of the most powerful forms of prayer a believer can implement.

 Prayer: Lord Jesus, we humbly come before You asking You to build our faith and help us have a productive prayer life.
 We commit to prayer afresh and anew.
 Increase our faith so we can once again believe You for great things.
 In Jesus name we pray, Amen!